 - Children under two-years-old should be placed in a rear-facing car seat until they are two-years-old or have reached the weight and height requirements for the car seat.

 - Children between the ages of two and four-years-old should use a forward-facing car seat that has an internal 5-point harness.

 - Children between the ages of four and eight-years-old should be in a booster seat or child restraint system.
 This should be used until the child can correctly and safely fit into a seat belt.

 If you have been injured in a car accident, you may be entitled to compensation for your medical bills, lost wages, and pain and suffering.
-The Tulsa car accident attorneys of The Edwards Law Firm fight for our clients’ best interests, working to secure justice and maximize compensation for your injuries.
+The auto accident attorneys in Tulsa of The Edwards Law Firm fight for our clients’ best interests, working to secure justice and maximize compensation for your injuries.
+Contact us today.